API layer

 | sort | string | No | Sort order: "date" or "relevance" |

-Full-text search across preprints.
+Full-text search across eprints.

 Request:

-POST /xrpc/pub.chive.preprint.searchSubmissions
+POST /xrpc/pub.chive.eprint.searchSubmissions

 Content-Type: application/json